 While there’s a lot of nice walking routes that are accessible by public transport, ones that you can get to on just one train are rather scarce from my station.
-In previous years, I’ve walked most of the sections of the Green Chain Route in Greater London, so with those out of the way, I’ve started to look further afield, on areas between the Blackfriars and Sevenoaks Thameslink/Southeastern Train Line, which runs from central London south-east out towards Kent.
+In previous years, I’ve walked most of the sections of the Green Chain Route in South East London, so with those out of the way, I’ve started to look further afield, on areas between the Blackfriars and Sevenoaks Thameslink/Southeastern Train Line, which runs from central London south-east out towards Kent.

-Walks in South East (London)
+Kent Walks near South East London

-Shoreham to Otford Walk
+Shoreham to Otford Walk – Kent Walks Near London

 Shoreham to Otford – or vice versa – is perfect for a bit of meandering.
 Not far from London, but it does give you the feeling of being in the countryside.
 It has hills, cottages and lots of dogs.
 You can also make a stop at the Hop Farm year-round for some fresh produce and cute little gifts.
 In summer, you’ll find a famous lavender field here and in autumn you can pick apples in a special orchard.
 Speaking of fruit, there’s also lots of blackberry bushes along the way.
 You can also visit the historic Lullingstone Castle & Gardens, the even older Lullingstone Roman Villa and gaze in awe at the rather incredible Eynsford Viaduct.